wesbarnett/MolecularDynamics.jl/README.md

 *  Ndx - read in ndx files.
 *  Utils - some misc. functions (for now).

 Note that this is a work in progress and probably contains a few bugs.
+Please check it out and give me some feedback.

 Requirements
 ------------